OBITUARY Print

 For additional information, please contact Hillside Funeral Home & Cremation Center Konnie Kuiper-Kevin Nordyke by calling us at 219-838-0800 or visiting us at www.hillsidefhcares.com

-To send flowers to John's family, please visit our floral store.
+To send flowers to the family or plant a tree in memory of John Danko, please visit our floral store.

 Services